15 Best Iceland Car Rental Tips (2023)

 First of all, from a language perspective, you are dealing with some unusual Icelandic characters and it is easy to make a mistake.
 Second, you may be faced with several options for the same name, or a very similar name (a fair distance apart) and it can be confusing.
 If you rent a GPS, most popular tourist destinations should already be programmed in (check this before driving away).

-If you find yourself researching cheap car rentals Iceland and budget car rentals Iceland (as I did on my first trip), be aware that some companies rent much older vehicles at a discount (read the fine print).
+If you find yourself researching cheap car rentals Iceland and budget car rentals Iceland (as I did on my first trip), be aware that some companies have much older fleets of vehicles that they offer at discount rental prices.
 SAD Cars is one of them (“older, but good solid cars”).
 While this could work out just fine for you, make sure you have your expectations in check.

 I also strongly encourage you to read Iceland car rental reviews and forum posts from people who have used specific providers.
 As an example, see these TrustPilot reviews for SADcars in Iceland.
 If nothing else, it’s an amusing read.